GRCDEV/ArduSim/help/usage.md

     java -jar ArduSim.jar pccompanion

-The parameters found in *ardusim.ini* are loaded, and the following windows opens:
+The file *ardusim.ini* must be located beside *ArduSim.jar* to load parameters, and then the following windows opens:

 ![PC Companion](pccompanion.png)